AAFA’s 2023 Asthma Capitals™ Report Highlights the Most Challenging Places in the U.S. to Live With Asthma

 How Can We Improve Asthma Outcomes?

-Learn About Managing Asthma
+How Can I Learn More About Managing Asthma?

 Managing asthma involves a multi-step approach.
 This involves taking asthma medicine and limiting exposure to your asthma triggers.
 Work with an asthma specialist to come up with the best plan for you.
 AAFA offers free resources to help: